superfly/docs/reference/error-codes.html.md

 #### PE02: Replay source organization not found

-An internal error occured while using `fly-replay` related to the source organization.
+An internal error occurred while using `fly-replay` related to the source organization.

 ### Routing errors